pink-gorilla/demo/README.md

 ## demo running goldly-docs

 First, clone this repo.
-Then run: `clojure -X:goldly-docs` After starting, open web-browser on port 8080.
+Then run: `clojure -X:docs-run` After starting, open web-browser on port 8080.

 We demonstrate certain features of goldly: